Forget those January sales and toss aside a night of drinking and merriment in preparation for YOUR year.

 - Don’t view special events solely through a filter or a camera lens; stop trying to ‘do it for the gram’ and savour the special moments, after you’ve documented them on film of course.

 - See every new day and week as a fresh start- the concept of New Year is an insignificant illusion.
 It’s never to late or too early to start doing something you need to do or living your life how you want it.

 - Stop going to sleep really late in order to be productive and work- its better to rest and wake up early.

-- Don’t look at your phone or social media when you immediately wake up- do your morning routine and stretches straight away.
+- Don’t look at your phone or social media when you immediately wake up- do your morning routine straight away.

 - Read or listen to music before bed rather than going on your phone- don’t sleep next to your phone or fall asleep while watching something because its both dangerous/unhealthy and will probably cause insomnia.

 - Don’t let a lack of attention from someone you like effect your mood.

 - Control your moods- catch yourself when you’re in a bad mood and stop being in one.
 It’s usually over petty things and isn’t worth it.
 Sometimes you need a good cry (it’s therapeutic), but most of the time this just puts you in a worse mood.
 Analyse the reasons for why you feel a certain way and either improve the situation somehow or realise that stressing over it is meaningless.
 Do something creative or organise your room/life to feel productive and energised.